khangluong2004/COMP20008_Assignment2/README.md

 ```

 ## cleanedCsv
-Cleaned csvs are included in.
+Cleaned csvs are included in here.

 ## Notes on notebooks